 The Boone Area is home to the East's highest mountains and a truly astounding number of places to revel in the sight and sound of cascading water.
 Best of all, the choices include significant cataracts reached by short, easy trails that anyone can tackle.

-Check out the waterfall directory at the bottom of this page, click on our Hiking section, or let the links just below take you to complete trail guides for the High Country's best waterfall walks.
+Check out the waterfall directory below, click on our Hiking section, or let the links at the bottom of this page take you to complete trail guides for the High Country's best waterfall walks.

 Crabtree Falls - Regarded by many as the Southern Appalachians' prettiest, most iconic cascade.